YonKuma/MoodGuard/README.md

 * `Maximized` - Animals' happiness will continually be set to maximum (255)

 # Download
-This project is currently still in alpha.
 Downloads can currently be found at the [project releases](https://github.com/YonKuma/NightChicken/releases).
-Nexus downloads will be available once the first stable version is released.